grsatyasanjana/grsatyasanjana.github.io/publications.md

 ## Research Publications

+### Research Paper
-### Trade Dress Protection for Soft Toys
-Analysis of scope and challenges in India.
+Trade Dress Protection for Soft Toys: Analysis of scope and challenges in India.

+### Research Paper
-### Legal and Ethical Challenges of AI-Based Diagnostics in India
+Legal and Ethical Challenges of AI-Based Diagnostics in India

 ### Case Commentary
 Dr. D.C.
 Saxena vs Hon’ble Chief Justice of India